cmecmetrics/example_cmec_module/README.md

 `cmec-driver run model_directory/ output/ CMECTEST/C1 CMECTEST/C2`

 Navigate into the "output" folder to view the results.
 Each configuration will produce an html page that can be viewed in a browser.

+## For developers
+Please note that the following files are not required CMEC files: "LICENSE", "NOTICE".

+If forking this repository to use as a template for a future module, you may with to "detach" your fork from the example_cmec_repository.
+For help, see [GitHub Support](https://support.github.com/request/fork).

 ## License
 The CMEC example module is distributed under the terms of the BSD 3-Clause License.